RAG vs. GraphRAG: A Systematic Evaluation and Key Insights: Question Answering

-We conduct experiments to verify the effectiveness of the two proposed strategies.
-Specifically, we evaluate overall performance across all selected datasets.
-For the MultiHop-RAG and NovelQA datasets, we use the overall accuracy, while for the NQ and HotPotQA datasets, we use the F1 score as the evaluation metric.
-The results are shown in Figure~\ref{fig:qa_improve}.
-From these results, we observe that {\bf both strategies generally enhance overall performance}.
-For example, on the MultiHop-RAG dataset with Llama 3.1-70B, Selection and Integration improve the best method by 1.1\% and 6.4\%, respectively.
-When comparing the Selection and Integration strategies, the Integration strategy usually achieves higher performance than the Selection strategy.
-However, the Selection strategy processes each query using either RAG or GraphRAG, making it more efficient.
-In contrast, the Integration strategy yields better performance but requires each query to be processed by both RAG and GraphRAG, increasing computational cost.
+Overall, both strategies consistently improve QA performance across datasets.
+For instance, on MultiHop-RAG with Llama~3.1-70B, the Selection and Integration strategies improve the best baseline by 1.1\% and 6.4\%, respectively.
+When comparing the two strategies, Integration generally achieves higher performance than Selection.
+However, Selection processes each query using only a single method, making it more computationally efficient.
+In contrast, Integration requires running both RAG and GraphRAG for every query, leading to higher computational cost.